-Streets and right-of-ways adjacent to all boundaries, mean the building has good access to natural light and ventilation.
-Further, the design of building with the bulk of the residential units being set back and placed above the podium create generous distances from existing and potential developments to enhance privacy and retain views.
-The height and position of the majority of the apartments will allow views to the Swan River and CBD with a wide northern aspect.
+nt-of-ways adjacent to all boundaries, mean the building has good access to natural light and ther, the design of building with the bulk of the residential units being set back and placed rum create generous distances from existing and potential developments to enhance privacy as.
+The height and position of the majority of the apartments will allow views to the Swan River a wide northern aspect.

-Access to the development's car and bicycle parking is from the southern corner of the site, directly off Mill Point Road.
-This allows for the maximum activation of street frontage along the Mill Point Road side with residential and commercial lobbies along with the café commercial tenancy.
+development's car and bicycle parking is from the southern corner of the site, directly off Mill sallows for the maximum activation of street frontage along the Mill Point Road side with commercial lobbies along with the café commercial tenancy.

-The design acknowledges the existing footpath along Mill Point Road and it is intended that existing concrete crossovers are made good and incorporated into the adjacent concrete footpath.
-The café fronting Mill Point Road has been articulated to give an expansive all freeco area with associated landscaping to benefit the community and is set back to encourage public use.
+nowledges the existing footpath along Mill Point Road and it is intended that existing concrete made good and incorporated into the adjacent concrete footpath.
+The café fronting Mill Point articulated to give an expansive al fresco area with associated landscaping to benefit the I is set back to encourage public use.

-The existing block paved driveway to the south of the site is currently 3m wide and provides vehicle access through to Frasers Lane.
-The proposal will improve this vehicle access way by widening the road to 7 meters, allowing a free flow of traffic into and around the development.
+ack paved driveway to the south of the site is currently 3m wide and provides vehicle access ers Lane.
+The proposal will improve this vehicle access way by widening the road to 7 meters, flow of traffic into and around the development.